vsTerminus/Engineering-Notes/Felicity-Farseer.md

 # Gathering Mats

+Below are steps to gether materials requires for the [Increased Range Blueprint](https://inara.cz/galaxy-blueprint/2/).

 ### Atypical Wake Echoes, Strange Wake Solutions, Eccentric Hyperspace Trajectories, Datamined Wake Exceptions

 - Go to **Ray Gateway in Diaguandri** (or some other very busy station you know of), dock, then go back outside and start scanning high wakes from ships leaving the area.